zzhang82/web422/decisions.md

 * Remove RoboMongo and install Robo 3T (the updated version) here: https://robomongo.org/download

 For the software that checks for updates, turn that feature off.

+**2017-07-22**

+Other and general items:
+* We'll start out (and try to use) GitHub Pages for the 422 web site for students
+* In the future, we'll consider moving the 222 and 322 content there